jasminekgohil/jasminekgohil/README.md

 I am a dynamic and results-driven Analytics and Business Intelligence professional with 4+ years of experience in financial analysis, budgeting, forecasting, and project management.

-- 🎓 I recently graduated with from Boston University with a Master's in Business Analytics
+- 🎓 I recently graduated from Boston University with a Master's in Business Analytics
 - 🌐 Visit my portfolio website to get to know me better and learn my story! - [jasminegohil.com](https://jasminegohil.com)
 - 🌍 I currently reside at Boston, MA
 - 📊 I am currently looking for Financial Analyst / Business Analyst roles